Author | (L.) Rafinesque | |

 | |

-Abundance | Fairly common to frequent in the mountains; infrequent to locally fairly common in the Piedmont, but mostly uncommon to infrequent in the southern and western Coastal Plain. | |
+Abundance | Fairly common to frequent in the Mountains; uncommon to infrequent in the Piedmont and in the southern and western Coastal Plain.
+Rare in the northern Coastal Plain. | |

-Habitat | This is a wetland species, growing in bogs, openings in swamps, wet thickets, streamsides, and other damp and usually partly shaded ground.
-See also Habitat Account for General Herbaceous Peatlands | |
+Habitat | This is a wetland species, growing in bogs, openings in swamps, wet thickets, streamsides, and other damp and usually partly shaded ground. |

 Phenology | Blooms from August to October, and fruits in October and November. | |

-Identification | This is a rather robust herb, growing to about 3-4' tall.
+Identification | This is a rather robust herb, growing to about 3-4 feet tall.
 This species has only few alternate leaves, and unlike most others in the family, has just singly-pinnate leaves, with about 5-9 leaflets.
-Each leaflet is sessile, rather narrow and usually oblong to oblanceolate, about 4" long and 1" wide, with several quite sharp and distinct teeth at the distal end, but most of the basal 3/4th of the leaflet is entire and uncut.
-Note that these leaflets can be quite variable in shape, but almost all are narrow and toothed near the tip.
-The umbels at the end of the stem or branches are rather large, about 5-6" across, with 20 or more umbellets on long and often curved rays, with small white flowers.
-But, it is the distinctive once-divided leaves and narrow, sharp-tipped leaflets that identify the species, not the flowers. | |
+Each leaflet is sessile, rather narrow and usually oblong to oblanceolate, about 4 inches long and 1-inch wide, usually with several quite sharp and distinct teeth at the distal end, but most of the basal 3/4th of the leaflet is entire and uncut, though some specimens can show serrated margins.
+The umbels at the end of the stem or branches are rather large, about 5-6 inches across, with 20 or more umbellets on long and often curved rays, with small white flowers.
+But it is the distinctive once-divided leaves and narrow, sharp-tipped leaflets that identify the species, not the flowers. | |

 Taxonomic Comments | None